garrandall/popular-music-data/tracks/how--bout-us-champaign.md

 Ohhhh love

 Some people are made for each other
-Some people are made for another for life, how 'bout us Some people can hold it together
+Some people are made for another for life, how about us Some people can hold it together
 Last through all kinds of weather, tell me, can we